 The College of Medicine Curriculum Committee supports the value of off-campus electives in various specialties.
 Students may take no more than three (3) elective months off-campus during the clinical years.
 Each elective must be approved by the appropriate department.
 The three months does not include the Family Medicine Preceptorship taken in the junior year of enrollment.
 Appropriate off-campus electives are those providing opportunities in areas in which the college cannot accommodate the number of students interested in the courses.
 Exploration of a potential residency is another logical reason for an off-campus elective.

 As part of the paperwork required for international electives, an affiliation agreement must be obtained prior to leaving campus.
 The sponsoring department at UNMC must obtain a signed copy of the affiliation agreement and file it with the Vice Chancellor’s Office prior to the last drop/add deadline that precedes the month of the rotation.
 Failure to have the document signed will result in no credit for the student.
+Students need to meet with Sara Pirtle for International approval.

 To make certain the educational experience will be productive and to ensure that students have access to the best information available, the procedures outlined below must be followed.

 The student makes formal application to the off-campus institution – either through VSAS (Visiting Student Application Service) or by written application.
 Once approved for the off-campus experience, the student must complete the “Application for Off-Campus Elective” form in its entirety.
 The student must be in good academic standing as determined by the Office of Admissions and Student Affairs.
 Section I and Section II of the form must be completed prior to return to the Office of Admissions and Student Affairs.
 Please supply complete information on the form!
+As well as a copy of the offer from the institution to be attended.

 Upon receipt of the completed off-campus form, the Office of Admissions and Student Affairs will review for approval.
 If your elective is canceled for any reason, it is YOUR responsibility to notify the department involved.
 If your elective is approved, a proper Drop/Add must be processed to reflect this change and for the purpose of receiving academic credit.
 A record of the institution providing this opportunity is required to receive credit.